Theratechnologies Inc. (THTX) CEO Paul Lévesque on Q1 2020 Results - Earnings Call Transcript

 I will then review our business model and pin down the levers of success and the investment required to fully activate them.
 Once everyone is on board with what the right plan is, then we will focus on the execution.
 And I will hold people accountable for doing what needs to be done.
 As previously said, this is a simple way to dive and assess the situation, but it is the best way to share objectives and get colleagues to work as a cohesive team.

 Now, the current situation with COVID-19 is everything but normal.
-And therefore, it will be imperative that we find an effective way to keep attracting with HCPs and patient association.
+And therefore, it will be imperative that we find an effective way to keep interacting with HCPs and patient association.
 From an operational perspective, the team was ready to face the crisis.
 We had a plan in place to ensure that patients will continue to have access to our products.
 The plan was rapidly implemented.
 We managed to take care of patients, while protecting the health and safety of our employees, and avoid a catastrophic scenario where key employees could have been contaminated and become sick thus threatening business continuity.
 We had the technology required to have everyone at our head offices in Montreal and Dublin, fully productive while working from home.

 Measures taken have been effective so far.
 Furthermore, our supply chain remains unaffected and inventory of our products is sufficient to meet market demand for the next 12 months in all territories where they are commercialized.
 Ever since the crisis struck, we have worked to scale up our virtual capabilities.